 Trading 212 is currently running a promotion for new users.
-When signing with a Trading 212 referral link and depositing as little as 1 GBP, 1 USD, or 1 EUR you can get a free share up to the value of 100 GBP.
-All you will need to do is open an Investor ISA account and you will receive your allocated free share within 24 hours of making your deposit.
+When signing with a Trading 212 referral link and depositing as little as 1 GBP, 1 USD, or 1 EUR, you can get a free share up to the value of 100 GBP.
+All you need to do is open an Investor ISA account, and you will receive your allocated free share within 24 hours of making your deposit.

 You won’t be short of options when it comes to trading platforms.
-Some of the most popular platforms are Hargreaves Lansdown (I personally use), AJ Bell & Barclays, etc. However, with a new generation of retail investors wanting something different Trading 212, Revolut and eToro are designed for the millennial investor in mind, with their clear, user-friendly platforms.
+Some of the most popular platforms are Hargreaves Lansdown (I personally use), AJ Bell & Barclays, etc. However, with a new generation of retail investors wanting something different, Trading 212, Revolut and eToro are designed for the millennial investor with their clear, user-friendly platforms.

 Trading 212 vs Hargreaves Lansdown

-Compared to the likes of Hargreaves Lansdown, Trading 212 certainly comes out cheaper in terms of fees for trades.
-For example, with Hargreaves Lansdown, you incur admin fees and a charge of £11.95 per trade, which may not sound like a huge amount but if you are regularly trading these can certainly add up.
+Compared to Hargreaves Lansdown, Trading 212 certainly comes out cheaper in terms of trade fees.
+For example, with Hargreaves Lansdown, you incur admin fees and a charge of £11.95 per trade, which may not sound like a huge amount, but if you are regularly trading, these can certainly add up.

 Trading 212 vs Freetrade

-Both Trading 212 and Freetrade are great platforms for free trading and offer the opportunity to trade stocks without paying any fees.
+Trading 212 and Freetrade are great platforms for free trading and offer the opportunity to trade stocks without paying fees.
 Although there are also more stocks and ETFs available on Trading 212 and more restrictions with Freetrade in terms of available markets, customer support, and no card payments are allowed.
-The Trading 212 platform also has the added feature of the practice or demo mode.
+The Trading 212 platform also has the added practice or demo mode feature.

 Trading 212 Mobile App

 Trading 212 is available to access via their web platform.
-Plus, they also have a Trading 212 app, available on Google Play and the App Store.
+They also have a Trading 212 app, available on Google Play and the App Store.
 The mobile trading platform is really easy to use and has a nice look and feel.
-Although, one clear downside of the app is that it does not support 2-factor authentication, nor face/fingerprinting ID which would add an extra level of security.
+Although, one clear downside of the app is that it does not support 2-factor authentication nor face/fingerprinting ID, which would add an extra level of security.

 Here are some of our articles you may also find helpful;